+For language modeling, we integrate \method{} with \infinigram{}, enabling the use of both reference corpus statistics and in-context distributions:

 where $n_\infty$ and $n_x$ are the effective $n$ when matching from a reference corpus or the input context, respectively.
-When these values are is low, fuzzy matching is employed to compensate for the limited effective $n$.
-When the effective $n$ values from both the input context and reference corpus are equal, priority is given to the input context estimate. $\tau$ is a hyperparameter that selects how often to use exact matching rather than fuzzy matching; we set $\tau$ to 8 and 9 for GPT-2 and LLaMa-2 tokenizers, respectively, using cross-validation test (details in \cref{sec:effective_n_thres}).
+When these values are low, fuzzy matching is employed to compensate for the limited effective $n$.
+When the effective $n$ values from both the input context and reference corpus are equal, the estimate from the input context is prioritized.
+The hyperparameter $\tau$ determines how frequently exact matching is used over fuzzy matching; we set $\tau$ to 8 and 9 for the GPT-2 and LLaMA-2 tokenizers, respectively, based on cross-validation results (see \cref{sec:effective_n_thres} for details).

-While we describe \method{} for text, it can be applied to predicting tokens in sequences more generally; \cref{subsec:fmri_experimental_setup} describes how to use \method{} in a natural-language fMRI setting.